 I’ve worked hard to be the best Austin wedding photographer, already completed over 125 weddings in Austin, Texas.
 I started my business in Hawaii and did over 300 weddings there, including elopements with people all over the world.
 I’ve worked with numerous cultures and love learning about different human beans.
 I’m a really big traveler, with over 30 countries and counting.
-I try to do one big trip to a new country every year.
+I try to do one big trip to a new country every year (minus 2020).
 In 2016, I went to Ecuador for two weeks.
 In 2017, I went to Colombia for the first time.
 In 2018, I visited Belize and fell in love with the people and culture.

 Austin has also provided so many unique experiences, a welcoming hub for my quirkiness.
 I’ve never felt so…ME, before.
 I also discovered I’m polyamorous here in Austin.
-Did you know Austin, Texas has one of the largest polyamory communities in the world?
+Did you know Austin has one of the largest polyamory communities in the world?
 It’s where I’ve been exposed to so many different kinds of people, my passion for an inclusive brand as an Austin wedding photographer just growing more and more.

 Since my business is queer-owned, that makes it difficult sometimes in a very conservative state.
 I think, occasionally with a tinge of bitterness, how difficult it can be to be true and authentic to myself.
-Yet, I know there are people out there that belong in my tribe and don’t even know it yet.
+Yet, I know there are people out there that belong in my circle and don’t even know it yet.
 It’s why I work for hours on this website, coming up with new ways to reach those meant for me.
 I’m really passionate about creating a part of this industry that is focused on real people, genuine humans, and realistic expectations.
 I don’t want to deliver you a fairytale idea of a wedding day.
 I want to give my clients the space they deserve to be true to themselves and what they really want their big day to be like.

 Being a wedding photographer in Austin, an oversaturated market, means I work day and night on my brand, refining it further and further.
 I feel like I’ve become so niche, it’s insane.
 I don’t apologize for it though.
 I know I’m meant to do good things in this community and industry.
 An example would be The Pride Shindig, an expo officially launched with a brand new website!